lamhq/tech-notes/pages/devops/aws/database.md

-# Concepts
+# Databases on AWS

+## Use cases

+### Database on EC2

+- Ultimate control over database
+- Preferred DB not available under RDS

+### Amazon RDS

+- Need traditional relational database for OLTP
+- Your data is well formed and structured
+- Existing apps requiring RDBMS

+### Amazon DynamoDB

+- Name/value pair data or unpredictable data structure
+- In-memory performance with persistence
+- High I/O needs
+- Scale dynamically

+### Amazon RedShift

+- Massive amounts of data
+- Primarily OLAP workloads

+### Amazon Neptune

+- Relationships between objects a major portion of data value

+### Amazon Elasticache

+Fast temporary storage for small amounts of dataHighly volatile data

+### Amazon S3

+- Lots of large binary objects (BLOBs)
+- Static Websites

 ## Relational databases

 In a relational database, data is stored in a way that relates it to other pieces of data.

 Relational databases use structured query language (SQL) to store and query data.